Jewelry: Janpath and personal collection

 Location: Ugrasen ki Bauli, CP, Delhi

 Ever since I moved to the United States 4 years ago, I have been living my life in an ironical situation.
-Irony being the love I always had for my beloved culture, fashion and beliefs.
+Irony being the love I always had for my beloved culture, fashion and beliefs yet being unable to follow/wear it so often.
 For people who know me personally, have seen me expressing it in real life but portraying it in my words on my very own blog was something long overdue.

 I try to work on themes & my invariably evolving thoughts about life, beliefs and habits in such a way that more & more of you could relate and take inspiration.
 Inspiration from the life i live and real-life experiences that has helped me transform into the person i am today!